vchaindz/vcn/docs/user-guide/notarization.md

 CodeNotary's `vcn` application allows multiple users to notarize the same asset.
 The act is known as co-notarization.
 By default, when running the command `vcn authenticate`, a user’s last blockchain entry for the asset will be returned to them when they are logged in, regardless if the asset was co-notarized.
 However, all other users will be returned the last blockchain entry made by the user with the highest trust level.

-Alternatively, it is also possible to retrieve the authentication matching a specific signer (a user or an organization) using the flag --key.
+Alternatively, it is also possible to retrieve the authentication matching a specific signer (a user or an organization) using the flag `--signerID`.

 ## Statuses